JeanZAG/Denoising-autoencoder/README.md

 soon.
 For now only gaussian noise is avalable.

-This algorithm commes with two exemple of utilisation:\n -one that shows you exactly how the autoencoder is reconstructing data : it's a visual proof that the algortihm works properly!
+This algorithm commes with two exemple of utilisation:
+  -one that shows you exactly how the autoencoder is reconstructing data : it's a visual proof that the algortihm works properly!
   -the other one is an exemple of how you should use it for preprocessing.

 Both exemples works on MNIST dataset.